-Linehan went to his hearing three blocks away, where he and other attorneys minutes later heard the blast.
+Linehan went to his hearing three blocks away, where he and other attorneys minutes later heard the blast and saw the commotion outside.
 The next day, he said, he saw composite drawings of two suspects on a television at his office and told his secretary that the one resembling McVeigh "looks familiar."